 - Text is mobile allowing the freedom to message and move on, not be stuck in a chat window

-While live chat definitely has it’s value (especially in e-commerce), it’s the long term benefits of developing the lifetime value of customers through SMS that should be explored.
+While live chat definitely has it’s value (especially in e-commerce), it’s the long term benefits of developing the lifetime value of customers through SMS that should be explored by small businesses.

 For us it’s just like how your business wants repeat customers, not just one-time purchases.

 Texting can be a lifetime connection

 Most decisions have trade-offs.
 The most common might be decisions impacting short term vs. long term plans.
 How do you win at one without costing you the other?